โš ๏ธ

 A classification of packaging recyclability by weight.
 Grade A = 95 percent or more (enabling the largest EPR fee discounts), Grade B = 80 percent or more, Grade C = 70 percent or more.
 Below 70 percent is non-recyclable and cannot be placed on the EU market from January 1, 2030.

 Exact criteria are pending ACT-02 (Delegated Act on Design for Recycling).
-No final technical thresholds published as of mid-2026.
+No final technical thresholds published as of August 4, 2026.

 Post-Consumer Recycled (PCR) ContentArt.
 7 PPWR